2007 IAAF World Cross Country Championships – Junior women's race

 The Junior women's race at the 2007 IAAF World Cross Country Championships was held at the Mombasa Golf Course in Mombasa, Kenya, on March 24, 2007.
 Reports of the event were given in the Herald, and for the IAAF.

 Complete results for individuals, and for teams were published.

+Aberu Kebede, who originally finished 16th as the fifth Ethiopian runner, was disqualified in 2022 due to age cheating.
+Though the disqualification did not affect medals, team scores were adjusted.